julmag/report_cb/article.md

 The firing rate of the inferior olive neurons which feed the error feedback to the Purkinje cells is calculated and set in Python at each step.

-The projection neurons are defined by the following static model:
+The projection neurons are defined by the following static formula:

 $$
 \begin{aligned}r_{j}(t) = \sum_i w^{in}_{ij}\, I_i(t)  - \sum_i w^{purk}_{ij}\, r_i(t) \\\end{aligned}